Legal

 8. International data transfers

 Slide Practice is operated from the Philippines, and several of our providers are located in the United States and elsewhere.
-This means your personal data, including the coach's client data and recordings, may be transferred to and processed in countries other than your own, including the United States.
+This means your personal data, including the practitioner's client data and recordings, may be transferred to and processed in countries other than your own, including the United States.
 Where we transfer personal data across borders, we rely on appropriate safeguards recognised under applicable law, such as the Standard Contractual Clauses approved by the European Commission (and the UK International Data Transfer Addendum where relevant) and equivalent contractual and technical measures, so that your data continues to be protected.

 9. Cookies and similar technologies

-Our marketing site uses privacy-respecting, cookieless analytics that do not track you across sites or build advertising profiles.
+Our marketing site uses privacy respecting, cookieless analytics that do not track you across sites or build advertising profiles.
 The Slide Practice product uses cookies and similar technologies that are necessary to keep you signed in and to operate core features.
 For full detail on what we set and how to control it, see our Cookies Policy.
-Where consent is required for non-essential cookies, you can manage your choices through our consent settings.
+Where consent is required for non essential cookies, you can manage your choices through our consent settings.

 10. Data retention